Napa's LGBTQ Connection expands into American Canyon

 “I was running another organization, called Voices, under the same umbrella organization, for people aging out of foster care – a youth community center run by peers,” he said.
 “Voices was successful in its mission to support youth in housing, wellness, education, employment, etc.”

-Riley came to Voices after being kicked out of her home partly for being transgender, and began volunteering her time, Posadas said.
+Riley came to Voices after some personal struggles, and began volunteering her time, Posadas said.

-“We helped get her into the shelter in Napa, and she was volunteering with us, and asked why there was no LGBTQ programs – where was the community in Napa County?” he said.
+“We helped get her (a place to stay) in Napa, and she was volunteering with us, and asked why there was no LGBTQ programs – where was the community in Napa County?” he said.
 “And she kept pushing because the youth needed it.
 We supported her to lead it, and we started the first group of its kind for LGBTQ youth in Napa County history.”

 They didn’t know how it would be received at first, Posadas said.

-Note: Editor's Note: This item has been modified to remove some personal information of a person helped by the program.